Civ13/civ13-wiki/wiki/Food_Decay_Times.md

 &nbsp; &nbsp; • 4 sugar and 1 chloral hydrate will react to 5 soporific toxin (if no phosphorus in container)<br>
 &nbsp; &nbsp; • 1 water 1 salt and 1 sugar will react to 2 saline glucose solution<br>
 &nbsp; &nbsp; • 3 sugar and 1 water will react to 1 rum (with 5 enzyme as catalyst)<br>
-&nbsp; &nbsp; • 3 sugar and 1 juniper juice will react to 1 gin (with 5 enzyme as catalyst)<br><i>
+&nbsp; &nbsp; • 3 sugar and 1 juniper juice will react to 1 gin (with 5 enzyme as catalyst)<br>
-&nbsp; &nbsp; • it's not a joke, but 1 sugar, 1 carbon and 1 acetone will react to 3 "" reagent (annihilated)!<br>
+&nbsp; &nbsp; • 1 phosphorus, 1 sugar and 1 saltpeter [potassium] will react to 0.4 chemsmoke; that reaction will take all reagents from holder and they will used in created smoke<br>
-&nbsp; &nbsp; • 1 phosphorus, 1 sugar and 1 saltpeter must react to 0.4 chemsmoke, but will annihilated<br>
+&nbsp; &nbsp; • <i>it's not a joke, but 1 sugar, 1 carbon and 1 acetone will react to 3 "" reagent (annihilated)!</i><br>
-&nbsp; &nbsp; • 2 sugar, 3 egg and 10 flour must react to sweet dough, but will annihilated <br>
+&nbsp; &nbsp; • <i>2 sugar, 3 egg yolk and 10 flour must react to sweet dough, but will annihilated; also egg yolk is unobtainable now</i><br>
-&nbsp; &nbsp; • 1 sugar and 1 water will not react to 2 mead (with 5 enzyme as catalyst), because inherited with rum reaction<br>
+&nbsp; &nbsp; • <i>1 sugar and 1 water will not react to 2 mead (with 5 enzyme as catalyst), because inherited with another "mead" reaction from honey, that is unobtainable now</i><br>
-&nbsp; &nbsp; • 1 lemon juice, 1 sugar and 1 water will react to 3 lemonade, but lemon juice is unobtainable now
+&nbsp; &nbsp; • <i>1 lemon juice, 1 sugar and 1 water will react to 3 lemonade, but lemon juice is unobtainable now</i>
-</i></details></small>
+</details></small>
 </td>
 <td>-</td>
 </tr>